Memories from Bosnia

 The story, above all others, that resonates with me to this day, is the one about the shelling of the National Library on August 25th and 26th 1992.
 In that moment over 3 million books and countless rare artefacts were destroyed.
 Without a doubt, a huge part of the country’s cultural identity was lost in those moments.
 Thankfully today that beautiful building has been restored but of course, so much was lost and with it, just memories remain.

 Today we are facing our own “invisible” war with so many of us having sleepless nights as we battle the effects of Covid in our lives.

 The other night I woke in the early hours and watched a powerful documentary on BBC I Player about a concert that took place in Sarajevo at the height of the Bosnian war back in 1994.
 It was titled “Scream For Me Sarajevo”.

-Its a remarkable story of members of the rock band Skunkworks led by Bruce Dickinson (of Iron Maiden fame).
-It charts the story of how the initial idea was hatched, their journey from Split in Croatia to Sarajevo under cover of darkness in the back of a truck and relives stories from the people that organised it and from a number of individuals who attended.
+It’s a remarkable story of members of the rock band Skunkworks led by Bruce Dickinson (of Iron Maiden fame).
+It charts the story of how the initial idea was hatched, their journey from Split in Croatia to Sarajevo under cover of darkness in the back of a truck and relives stories from the people who organised it and from several individuals who attended.

-“Scream for me Sarajevo” also follows the bands return 20 years later where they met some of those people whom, for a brief period during this bloody war, were offered hope and enabled them to see that glimmer of light in the darkness.
+“Scream for Me Sarajevo” also follows the band’s return 20 years later where they met some of those people who, for a brief period during this bloody war, were offered hope and enabled them to see that glimmer of light in the darkness.